IRL2/nanover-docs/source/concepts/applications.rst

 * The **server space** is the coordinate system of the shared virtual space.
   The 3d poses of avatars, the simulation box, and any other objects are exchanged in this coordinate space.
-The characteristics are chosen to match Unity's VR: left-handed, with Y-up, lengths expressed in meters, and the origin at floor level.
+The characteristics are chosen to match Unity's XR: left-handed, with Y-up, lengths expressed in meters, and the origin at floor level.
 * A **client space** is the local coordinate space of a given client, and which may differ from server space.
-For example, in VR the coordinate system may be fixed in physical space such that it can't be changed directly to match server space.
+For example, in XR the coordinate system may be fixed in physical space such that it can't be changed directly to match server space.
 The server is not aware of this and it is the client's responsibility to transform coordinates into server space before communicating them.